sta/websocket-sharp/README.md

 ws.Close (code, reason);
 ```

-If you close the WebSocket connection explicitly, you use the `WebSocket.Close` method.
+If you explicitly close the WebSocket connection, you use the `WebSocket.Close` method.

 The `WebSocket.Close` method is overloaded.